LOOSE-LIPS/loose-lips-2.0/src/routes/blog/derrick-carter-at-sunnyside/index.md

 banner:
   - imported/derrick-carter-at-sunnyside/image885.jpeg
 description: >-
-  Since Move D&rsquo;s mind-blowing set at Sunnyside, I have been desperate to get back to the sun-kissed shoreline of Lake Ontario for another another instalment of their summer programme.
-Last weekend saw Sunnyside host the one and only Derrick Carter, alongside Richard Brooks, Sean Roman, Miz Megs and Strange City &amp; Tele.
+  Since Move D’s mind-blowing set at Sunnyside, I have been desperate to get back to the sun-kissed shoreline of Lake Ontario for another another instalment of their summer programme.
+Last weekend saw Sunnyside host the one and only Derrick Carter, alongside Richard Brooks, Sean Roman, Miz Megs and Strange City & Tele.
 On this gorgeously [...]Read More...
 published: true
 tags: event-review
 featured: false